 You don’t want to blow through them at the least valuable point during your MCAT prep.
 You need to know how to use these extremely valuable resources to make sure you maximize their value so you can maximize your MCAT score.

-We cover how to do that in detail in the 'Art of Strategic MCAT Practice' section in the MCAT Mastery Strategy Guide.
+We cover how to do that in detail in the 'Art of Strategic MCAT Practice' section in our Complete MCAT Strategy Course.